γ spectroscopy group INFN-LNL

 DANTE

 DANTE is a position-sensitive array of MCP detectors.
 Each MCP has, 40 x 60mm2 with position resolution below 1mm and time resolution of 130ps.
 Individual detectors are mounted on a ring in chevron configuration.
-Five support rings are available covering various angles, from near-zero to 90°.
+Five support rings are available covering various &theta angles, from near-zero to 90°.
+Additional support for 2 DANTEs, covering θ from ~42 to ~78°, are available for use in conjunction with #SPIDER.

 trace